pvambenepe/dbg-pds-option-calibration/README.md

 I decided to clusterize consecutive trades by groups containing at least 5 calls and 5 puts.

-The idea here is to be able to start each calibration with a calibration of the forward to spot ratio.
-This will prevent any wide miscalibration resulting from a sudden change of this ratio following either a dividend payment or a change in the dividend forecast.
+The idea here is to be able to perform a calibration of the forward-to-spot ratio prior to the calibration of volatility parameters.
+This will prevent any miscalibration resulting from a sudden change of this ratio following either a dividend payment or a change in the dividend forecast.

-Hence, the first operation will consist in performing a WLS (weighted OLS) mono-regression to determine which forward to spot ratio fits best the n trades in the cluster.
+For that, we will perform a WLS (weighted OLS) mono-regression to determine which forward to spot ratio fits best the n trades in the cluster.
 The weights are used to balance the positive and negative delta (call and puts) in the cluster.

-Once this is done, we want to see how to alter volatility parameters in order to best fit the trade prices of the cluster starting with the parameters of the previous one.
-This is done by using Elastic Net regression in order to give more rigidity to parameters with less variability like smile and convexity :
+Once this is done, we want to see how to alter volatility parameters in order to best fit the trade prices of the cluster.
+We will be starting with the parameters of the previous cluster and the associated sensitivities (sensi_vega, sensi_smile...).
+This is done by using an Elastic Net Regression rather than OLS in order to give more rigidity to parameters with less variability like smile and convexity :
 X = Sensivivity vector * standard_dev_of_parameter
 Y = Traded Price - Actual Price